imanshirani/Python_Telgram_bot/README.md

-# Python_Telgram_bot
+# Python Telegram bot

-Steps to Create a Telegram Bot and Get the Bot Token Create a Telegram Bot:
+Steps to Create a Telegram Bot and Get the Bot Token

+1 - Create a Telegram Bot:

-Open the Telegram app and search for "BotFather".
+Open the Telegram app and search for "BotFather".<br>
-Start a chat with BotFather and send the command /start.
+Start a chat with BotFather and send the command /start.<br>
-Create a new bot using the command /newbot.
+Create a new bot using the command /newbot.<br>
-Follow the instructions to name your bot and get the bot token.
+Follow the instructions to name your bot and get the bot token.<br>

-Get the Chat ID of Your Channel:
+2- Get the Chat ID of Your Channel:<br>

-Add your bot to your Telegram channel.
+Add your bot to your Telegram channel.<br>
-Send a message to the channel.
+Send a message to the channel.<br>
-Use the https://api.telegram.org/bot<your_bot_token>/getUpdates URL to get updates from your bot.
-You can find your channel’s chat ID in the JSON response.
+Use the "https:// api.telegram.org/ bot<your_bot_token> /getUpdates" URL to get updates from your bot.
+You can find your channel’s chat ID in the JSON response.<br>

+#Install Requests Library

+pip install requests